Oprah Winfrey made a controversial statement that has made a lot of headlines over the past few days:

 While both deaths are tragic, the sheer horror of the unprovoked gang-like violence and toruture that was inflicted on Emmett Till stands out in the minds of most as a clear and distinct evil.
 The murder of Emmett Till is far from a case that would be debated in the media or a court room, it would be labeled evil and racist, and a horrible reminder of a very dark time in American history.

-After hearing Winfrey’s comment this morning during the radio program, Pat couldn’t help but highlight that later in the interview, after making the comparison, Winfrey goes on to say that what she does everyday is “all the truth to speak through her.”
+After hearing Winfrey's comment during the radio program, Pat couldn't help but highlight it later in the interview.
+After making the comparison, Winfrey went on to say what she does every day is "all the truth to speak through her."

 "And that truth to her on this, on this particular day was that Emmett Till, who was kidnapped and brutally murdered by two guys just because he talked to a white woman is the same thing as George Zimmerman defending himself being brutally beaten with his head being bashed against the pavement and defending his life by shooting the guy," Pat said.
 "Same thing, though."